-- Avoid any contamination of this material as it is very reactive and any contamination is potentially hazardous - Reacts vigorously with alkali metals
+- · Avoid any contamination of this material as it is very reactive and any contamination is potentially hazardous - Reacts vigorously with alkali metals

-Advice for firefighters Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
-May be violently or explosively reactive.
-Wear full body protective clothing with breathing apparatus.
-Prevent, by any means available, spillage from entering drains or water courses.
-Fight fire from a safe distance, with adequate cover.
-Extinguishers should be used only by trained personnel.
-Use water delivered as a fine spray to control fire and cool adjacent area.
-DO NOT approach containers suspected to be hot.
-Cool fire exposed containers with water spray from a protected location.
-If safe to do so, remove containers from path of fire.
-If fire gets out of control withdraw personnel and warn against entry.
-Equipment should be thoroughly decontaminated after use.
-Fire/Explosion Hazard Will not burn but increases intensity of fire.
-May explode from friction, shock, heat or containment.
-Heating may cause expansion or decomposition leading to violent rupture of containers.
-Heat affected containers remain hazardous.
-Contact with combustibles such as wood, paper, oil or finely divided metal may produce spontaneous combustion or violent decomposition.
-May emit irritating, poisonous or corrosive furnes.
-Combustion/decomposition may produce acrid/toxic furnes of carbon monoxide (CO).
-Combustion products include: carbon dioxide (CO2) other pyrolysis products typical of burning organic material. sulfur oxides (SOx)
+Advice for firefighters

+- May be violently or explosively reactive. - ▶ Wear full body protective clothing with breathing apparatus. - Prevent, by any means available, spillage from entering drains or water courses. - Fight fire from a safe distance, with adequate cover. - Extinguishers should be used only by trained personnel.
+Fire Fighting - Use water delivered as a fine spray to control fire and cool adjacent area. - ► DO NOT approach containers suspected to be hot. - Cool fire exposed containers with water spray from a protected location. - If safe to do so, remove containers from path of fire. - If fire gets out of control withdraw personnel and warn against entry. - Figure and the Equipment should be thoroughly decontaminated after use.

+Fire/Explosion Hazard

+- Will not burn but increases intensity of fire. - May explode from friction, shock, heat or containment. - Heating may cause expansion or decomposition leading to violent rupture of containers. - Heat affected containers remain hazardous. - Contact with combustibles such as wood, paper, oil or finely divided metal may produce spontaneous combustion or violent decomposition. - May emit irritating, poisonous or corrosive fumes - Combustion/decomposition may produce acrid/toxic fumes of carbon monoxide (CO).

+Combustion products include:

+carbon dioxide (CO2)

+other pyrolysis products typical of burning organic material.

+sulfur oxides (SOx)